Skip to main content

 Properties:

-• Usage: Commonly used for text processing, displaying messages, and storing any form of textual data.
+• Usage: Text processing, messages, and any form of textual data.

 5. Nothing Data Type (nthg)

-The nthg datatype represents the absence of a value, often used as a return type for functions that do not return any value.
+nthg marks the absence of a value.
+Use it as the return type for functions that don't return anything — no surprise, no data.

 Example Usage: